 Thoughts on exiting employees

 Employees don’t leave a company; they leave a manager.
-If an employee leaves for what they think is a better manager, we as employers should take a real hard look at our managers.
-If an employee is poached by another company, that is a reflection on the company left behind as much as it is a reflection on the employee.
-I understand one offs are going to happen but if there is a trend that folks are exiting a single department / manager or we keep hearing about a lack of benefits, we shouldn’t make excuses.
+If an employee leaves for what they think is a better manager, we as employers should take a real hard look at our manager’s.
+If an employee is poached by another company, that is a reflection on the company left behind as much as it is a reflection of the employee.
+I understand one-offs are going to happen but if there is a trend that folks are exiting a single department/manager or we keep hearing about a lack of benefits, we shouldn’t make excuses.
 If any of us were offered more money, talked to a more inspiring manager, or offered a shorter commute, we would all consider the new opportunity and shouldn’t be chastised for taking a chance.

 Why treat employees with respect

 I have worked with plenty of employees that have left and returned.
 They found out the grass wasn’t greener on the other side of the fence.
 Employees that have left our company have referred friends that we have hired to us.
 I have worked with employees who have left our company and returned to reunion parties.
 It doesn’t matter if the decision to leave the company was the voluntary or involuntary.
 We try to treat the employee with the same respect we did when they were first hired.
 We can be confident the exit interview information was worthless when the employee was pissed at HR.
 Any credibility the HR department built over the employee’s tenure was pissed away in the last 2 weeks.
 It’s the right thing to do dammit!

 Personally, I love it when an employee talks with other companies and decides to stay with us.
 I want employees to be 110% confident in their decision throughout their tenure.
 I love it when an employee tells me they just interviewed with another company and turned them down.
 That is a good day my friend and a reflection of what we have built, who we have hired, and how we treat employees.